2025 Pakistan T20I Tri-Nation Series: Squads

 On 9 November, Hassan Nawaz was dropped from the squad, and was replaced by Fakhar Zaman.

 On 17 November, Charith Asalanka and Asitha Fernando were released from the Sri Lankan squad due to illness.
 Dasun Shanaka was announced as the captain and Pavan Rathnayake was added into the squad.

-On 18 November, Vijayakanth Viyaskanth was added to the Sri Lankan squad as a cover.
+On 18 November, Vijayakanth Viyaskanth was added to the Sri Lankan squad.